LilWikipedia/UEFN-Verse-Collection/README.md

 # UEFN Verse Collection
 ## Overview
 ***
-While browsing for Verse/UEFN on the web, I cam across a [repository](https://github.com/MadsMGrin/Verse) by @GrinernCreates that was an awesome starting point for a collection.
+While browsing for Verse/UEFN on the web, I came across a [repository](https://github.com/MadsMGrin/Verse) by @GrinernCreates that was an awesome starting point for a collection.
 Since then I have been adding any helpful snippets and scripts I come across.
 Contributions are welcomed!
 If there is a script of yours in this repository that you would like attributions added or if you would like it removed- you can DM me on any social platform.
 ***
 ## More Resources